• Skip to main content

 Dry ingredients for vegan chocolate mug cake.

-• Canola Oil: Melted butter or coconut oil works, too.
+• Canola Oil: Keeps the cake moist and soft.
+Melted vegan butter or coconut oil are also good options.

 Chocolate mug cake batter.